 What separates an average grateful patient program from a successful one?
 Aside from prioritizing gratitude, and leveraging wealth insights, it’s integral to follow certain steps to propel your program to great heights.
 Add these 10 steps to your grateful patient program checklist:

 Before setting up your program, it’s important to communicate openly with your CEO and CMO.
 Your C-Suite can help chart the course of your program.
 During this time, they can also introduce you to the doctors and nurses you’ll potentially be working with.

 Remember: Fundraising is the process, not the product.
 These programs help fund labs, buy equipment, and much more.
 By having your C-Suite share the benefits of the grateful patient program with your healthcare practitioners, providers will slowly but surely trust and understand your motivations, and will be more open to working with you.

 2. Identify Which Physicians to Involve in Your Program

 Once you’ve engaged your C-Suite, it’s time to start meeting your physicians.
 If you’ve got two gift officers, identify 20-30 clinicians.
 Then, you and your CEO can host an event to speak with the doctors and nurses you’ll be working with.

 Transparency and connection are essential in establishing your program.
-Not only should you involve clinicians you believe will be helpful in your efforts, but it’s also imperative to forge authentic connections with them.
+You should not only involve clinicians you believe will be helpful in your efforts, but also forge authentic connections with them.
 Since clinicians have formed relationships with their patients, they know which patients are grateful for the treatment they’ve received.
 However, clinicians may feel that much more apprehensive sharing what they know.
 If you’re extrinsically motivated in your efforts, they will feel less inclined to help.
 Their patients come first.
 So, in these meetings, it’s important to openly involve them in the process, and ask them: